-Pre-/corequisite: Reading proficiency Personal Selling examines selling as a process that provides benefits to both buyers and sellers.
-This course places emphasis on retail and industrial presentations.
-Personal Selling will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
-This course may transfer to other institutions.
-(F,S,O) Pre-/corequisite: Reading proficiency Advertising is a study of the advertising industry in relation to our economy.
+Pre-/corequisite: Reading proficiency Advertising is a study of the advertising industry in relation to our economy.
 The student will explore advertising's impact on buying habits, communication styles, and media usage.
 Advertising will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
 This course may transfer to other institutions.
 (F,S,O)